ivan-markov-666/Web3-Cusotm-Frame/README.md

 * Mocha is a testing framework we are using to test the "SOL" functions: https://www.npmjs.com/package/mocha.
 * Ganache is an Ethereum simulator that makes developing Ethereum applications faster, easier, and safer: https://www.npmjs. com/package/ganache.
 You may need to install windows-build-tools manually.
 * Web3 is the Ethereum JavaScript API used to develop Web3 projects: https://www.npmjs.com/package/web3.
 * @truffle/hdwallet-provider enabled Web3 provider.
-It is used to sign transactions for addresses derived from 12 or 24 word mnemonic phases: https://www.npmjs.com/package/@truffle/hdwallet-provider.
+It is used to sign transactions for addresses derived from 12 or 24-word mnemonic phases: https://www.npmjs.com/package/@truffle/hdwallet-provider.
 * Express is a Fast, unopinionated, minimalist web framework for NodeJS.
 We are using it for supporting config files: https://www.npmjs.com/package/express.

 # Build and Test